Grailsidhe/react-exercise-5/README.md

-An exercise with React to
+An exercise with React with two disctinct counters.